 When you swap the ingredients in a Manhattan, “the other component shines through, and it unveils a more rich, aromatic and almost spicy component to the cocktail,” says Jenelle Engleson, the assistant general manager and beverage director at Gertie’s Bar at The 404 Kitchen in Nashville.
-She prefers Amaro Montenegro for its low abv and spicy profile that leads to a perfectly balanced drink.
+She prefers Amaro Montenegro for its low ABV and flavor profile that leads to a perfectly balanced drink.

 This recipe originally appeared as part of “5 Modern Riffs on the Reverse Manhattan.”